 Myra was born in a displaced persons camp in Germany after the war.
 She is the daughter of Holocaust survivors from the Lodz Ghetto and Auschwitz.
 They emigrated from Israel to Canada in the early 1950s.
 Her family settled in Montreal where she grew up.
-She has three children and five grandchildren.
+She has three children and six grandchildren.

 In the 1980s, she started the first community-based social service program for Holocaust survivors in Canada and subsequently founded Services for Holocaust Survivors at the Cummings Centre in Montreal.
-She has worked with Holocaust Survivors as a social worker, therapist, group worker, community organizer and researcher.
+She has worked with Holocaust Survivors as a social worker, therapist, group worker, community organizer, and researcher.
 She believes that services and programs must evolve in response to survivors’ unique and changing needs.
 Previously, she held lay positions at Canadian Jewish Congress where she chaired the National and Quebec Region Holocaust Remembrance Committees, including the Montreal community’s Holocaust Commemoration Service.

-Myra is affiliated with the McGill University School of Social Work as an adjunct professor, sessional and guest lecturer, and field placement supervisor.
-Her classroom topics include: social work practice with older adults; trauma, aging and resilience; working with Holocaust survivors; and self-care practices that guard against burnout and vicarious trauma.
+Myra is affiliated with the McGill University School of Social Work as an adjunct professor and guest lecturer.
+She created and taught the course: “Social Work Practice with Older Adults.”
+Her other responsibilities included external field placement supervisor and field liaison.
+Her classroom topics include trauma, aging, and resilience; a community-based group trauma recovery model: The Drop-in Centre for Holocaust Survivors; and self-care practices that guard against burnout and vicarious trauma.

 Her innovative book, Recovering from Genocidal Trauma: An Information and Practice Guide for Working with Holocaust Survivors (University of Toronto Press, 2014), describes a strengths-based practice philosophy that guides the reader in how to understand the survivor experience, develop service models and programs, and employ individual and group interventions to empower survivors as they recover from tragedy and adversity.
 Her book is essential reading for anyone who studies, interacts, lives or works with survivors of mass atrocity.